Investing vs Speculating - Are they the same?

 - Five Tips For Successful Forex Money Management

 We are a stock broker with a global presence and authorized and regulated by the Financial Conduct Authority (FCA), the Estonian Financial Supervisory Authority (EFSA), the Cyprus Securities and Exchange Commission (CySEC) and the Securities Commission and Australian Investments (ASIC).
 We provide access to trading platforms.
-Admiral Markets offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange Traded Funds (ETFs) and stocks.
+Admirals offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange Traded Funds (ETFs) and stocks.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.